trustgraph-ai/trustgraph/README.md

 Within the **TrustGraph** Platform, the services are grouped as follows:

 - **Data Orchestration:** This crucial set of services manages the entire lifecycle of ingesting and preparing data to become AI-ready knowledge.
-It includes **Data Ingest** capabilities for various data types, a *Data Librarian* for managing and cataloging this information, *Data Transformation* services to clean, structure, and refine raw data, and ultimately produces consumable *Knowledge Packages* – the structured, enriched knowledge artifacts for AI.
+It includes **Data Ingest** capabilities for various data types, a *Data Librarian* for managing and cataloging this information, *Data Transformation* services to clean, structure, and refine raw data, and ultimately produces consumable *Knowledge Cores* – the structured, enriched knowledge artifacts for AI.
 - **Data Storage:** The platform relies on a flexible storage layer designed to handle the diverse needs of AI applications.
 This includes dedicated storage for *Knowledge Graphs* (to represent interconnected relationships), *VectorDBs* (for efficient semantic similarity search on embeddings), and *Tabular Datastores* (for structured data).
 - **Intelligence Orchestration:** This is the core reasoning engine of the platform.
 It leverages the structured knowledge from the Storage layer to perform *Deep Knowledge Retrieval* (advanced search and context discovery beyond simple keyword matching) and facilitate *Agentic Thinking*, enabling AI agents to process information and form complex responses or action plans.
 - **Agent Orchestration:** This group of services is dedicated to managing and empowering the AI agents themselves.
 The *Agent Manager* handles the lifecycle, configuration, and operation of agents, while *Agent Tools* provide a framework or library of capabilities that agents can utilize to perform actions or interact with other systems.